 So, how much power does an oxygen machine use?
-Here you can estimate how much money you could save* in electricity costs, using the Inogen At Home compared to a standard market stationary oxygen concentrator.
+Here you can estimate how much money you may save* in electricity costs using the Inogen At Home compared to a standard market stationary oxygen concentrator.

 Just enter in your state, average hours/day usage of your current home oxygen concentrator, and the power draw (in Watts) of your current home oxygen concentrator.

 *Pre-populated values based on published specifications of a common competitive stationary oxygen concentrator.

 *Flow setting of 2 Liters Per Minute used for Inogen At Home power draw.